 What is Amazon FBA?

-FBA or fulfillment by Amazon is one of the services that Amazon offers to third-party sellers to ship and fulfill their orders easier.
+FBA is one of the services that Amazon offers to third-party sellers to ship and fulfill their orders easier.
 Its rule is easy: you sell the product, Amazon ship it.
 In addition to shipping, Amazon stores your products, packs them or even follows up on customer complaints including refund and return.

 Amazon works with third-party sellers, but in 2020, nearly half of all Amazon sales came from third-party sellers and not Amazon directly.
 Customers usually are unaware that they are buying from a third-party seller.
 Because they see no difference between buying from Amazon directly and a seller.
 The shipment, return and refund policies and other services are the same.

-To receive this service, you have to pay Amazon, and what you receive includes Amazon customer service, fulfillment, and shipping service, and access to one of the largest marketplaces in the world.
+To receive this service, you have to pay Amazon FBA, and what you receive includes Amazon customer service, fulfillment, and shipping service, and access to one of the largest marketplaces in the world.
 Sellers send their products to Amazon warehouses, and the rest is done by Amazon.

 How Does Amazon FBA Work?